sourish-cmi/DS-Case-Studies/Volume-01/TS Analysis of AirPassenger Data Set using R/README.md

 Model 3  | 0.9217            | 0.5968             | 20.02            | 53.57
 <p align = "left"><b>Table 3</b>: Performance of Model 1-3.
 Both in-sample and out-sample R-square increases drastically for a Model 3 compare to a Model 1-2.
 The RMSE decreases for Model 3 compare to Model 1-2.</p>

+From the Figure 5, and the Table 3, we see that the model 3 improves the model predictability, as we add Fourier transform feature in the model.
+But we can add higher order Fourier transforms to the model as well.
+Hence we decides to add higher order Fourier transforms.
+But not ncessarily all the transformed feature will be useful.
+So we can run the stepwise variable selection using the `step` function in `R`.

 ## Referances: